10 BEST Birding Tour Companies for Worldwide Travel! (2023)

 If you are ready for a hardcore birding adventure, then make sure to check out their trip list, which has destinations such as Central and South America, Europe, Africa, Asia, and Australia, among others!

-With over 20 years’ experience, Eagle-Eye Tours has traveled to amazing destinations worldwide.
+With over 20 years of experience, Eagle-Eye Tours has traveled to amazing destinations worldwide.
 Many of their trips focus primarily on birding, but they also offer expedition cruises and wildlife photography tours.

 Eagle-Eye prides itself on offering small group tours led by experienced and personal guides.
 People who travel with them are always impressed by how organized the trips are, which is especially important when traveling internationally.